 In 2000 Roberto broke with the Soave DOC by labeling his wines Veneto IGT.
-He did this in order to insure his wines were of the quality he expected.
-Roberto was able to open a new door allowing for increased innovation and to make any decisions he chooses in the production of his wine.
+He did this in order to ensure his wines were of the quality he expected.
+Roberto was able to open a new door allowing for increased innovation and making any decisions he chooses in the production of his wine.

 The winery located in Monteforte produces five wines.
 I experienced four of these five wines.
 The fifth is an unusual varietal for the Soave region as it is a red grape, Cabernet Sauvignon.
 The four wines I sampled speak for themselves.

-The next wine was the 2013 Anselmi Capitel Croce, this wine come from a different hill known as Zoppega Hill.
+The next wine was the 2013 Anselmi Capitel Croce, this wine comes from a different hill known as Zoppega Hill.
 The vineyard is located on 10 acres at the top of this hill.
 The soil is limestone.
-This wine is made of 100% Garganega and is aged for 6 to 9 months in neutral French oak barrels.
+This wine comes from 100% Garganega and ages for 6 to 9 months in neutral French oak barrels.
 This wine has a higher acidity and is what Roberto was striving to create by utilizing a single vineyard.
 I found the wine more powerful and it displays the distinct flavor of limes.
 This wine grew on me with every sip.

-Both the Foscarino and Croce were deliciously paired with a mushroom and black truffle risotto.
+Both the Foscarino and Croce deliciously paired with a mushroom and black truffle risotto.

 While I admired the view from the Obica Mozzarella Bar I found myself very enthralled with the Anselmi wines.
 Roberto innovative skills have proven that the Garganega grape has come a long way from its beginnings.
 I am sure with Lisa and brother Tommaso on board the winery will continue to move forward pioneering the way to improving the quality of the Soave and Veneto regions Garganega grapes.